Conrec-Infinity-AB/Selenium-Course/Lecture3/2_python_test_frameworks.md

 This makes it easy to identify and run tests in Pytest.

-If we want to run one or more test files we can mention by them by their file names.
-> pytest test/test_login.py test/test_logout.py -v -s

-And if we want to find and run all tests with some text in their their names or function names, we can do that too.
+If we want to find and run all tests with some text in their their names or function names, we can do that too.

 For exampe if we want to run all tests and functions with **_Login_** in their names we can use the following:
 > pytest -k Login -v -s